hauks96/drive-through-image-slider/README.md

 Once you have initialized the html file according to the standards above you can now customize your slider even further in javascript.

 #### Calling the slider class
-The slider has an api which available through your poster-drive-through elements.
+The slider has an api which is available through your poster-drive-through elements.
+This connection is created by an onload method in the dom where the elements are bound to an instance of the image slider class.
 Let's assume you have the following slider set up.

 ```
 <div id="sliderExample" class="poster-drive-through" data-target="some-class" animate-on-load="true" fixed-max-height="true" start-index="random">